 Universities and colleges offered online Associate degrees even before the coronavirus pandemic began.
 And this event has contributed to an increase in the number of academic programmes that can be studied remotely.

-On our portal, there are around 85 online Associate degrees focused on a wide range of disciplines:
+On our portal, there are over 70 online Associate degrees focused on a wide range of disciplines:

 - Online Associate degrees in Business